pmbot-io/pmbot-docs/src/data/docs/40-recipes/01-private-npm-registry.md

 Our [npm](/plugins/npm) plugin uses the native Npm CLI, make sure to set a `.npmrc` so that it can access your private registry.

-If your private registry uses a self signed certificate, make sure to pass [`--trusted-ca`](/core/cli#trusted-ca) with a string containing your private certificate authority.
-For example:
+If your private registry uses a self signed certificate, make sure to set the `NODE_EXTRA_CA_CERTS` environment variable with a path to your certificate in the **PEM** format:

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>